-However, as stated earlier we believe that shareholders would provide EBRD with additional capital if required.
-Given its long-standing presence in the region and private-sector expertise, the bank will be a key institution to support reconstruction efforts in Ukraine; in fact the bank has already been asked by shareholders to play an active role in the reconstruction of the country after the end of hostilities.
+While the focus is currently on immediate needs such as providing energy, trade and food security support, by the end of 2022 the EBRD will start drafting plans for the post-war reconstruction; given its long-standing presence in the region and private-sector expertise, the bank will be a key institution to support reconstruction efforts in Ukraine.
+In fact the bank has already been asked by shareholders to play an active role in the reconstruction of the country after the end of hostilities.
+The strong donor support obviates the need for a more time consuming implementation of a general capital increase, but in case of need we would also expect shareholders to provide such additional paid-in capital.